henX117/chatbot/README.txt

 You can explore the different commands and intents to discover more functionalities of the chatbot.

 Files:
+- `setup.py`: The setup file which installs all of the required libraries.
-- `#Hal.py`: The main chatbot file that initializes the chatbot and handles user interactions.
+- `Hal.py`: The main chatbot file that initializes the chatbot and handles user interactions.
 - `intents.py`: Contains the implementation of the chatbot's intents and logical processing.
 - `api_keys.py`: Stores the API keys used by the chatbot (you need to provide your own keys).